-NPSL soccer costs $175.00 for the spring-summer season.
+NPSL soccer costs covers the spring-summer season.
+Please refer to the registration site for the current rate.
 The cost includes the fees NPSL pays to BWNJSL, referees fees, a home and away uniform with socks and shorts, players pass, field maintenance, and training equipment for the team.
 In addition, NPSL sponsors a tournament at the Fort, and teams can participate in two additional tournaments with NPSL travel paying the tournament registration fees.

 What is the NPSL refund policy?